google/syzkaller/docs/syzbot.md

 syzkaller has an ability to perform fuzzing of the Linux kernel USB stack, see the details [here](/docs/linux/external_fuzzing_usb.md).
-This requires non-yet-upstreamed kernel changes, and as a result USB fuzzing is only being run n the `usb-fuzzer` branch of the `https://github.com/google/kasan.git` tree, and on the `master` branch of the `https://github.com/google/kmsan.git` tree.
+This requires non-yet-upstreamed kernel changes, and as a result USB fuzzing is only being run on the `usb-fuzzer` branch of the `https://github.com/google/kasan.git` tree, and on the `master` branch of the `https://github.com/google/kmsan.git` tree.

 If the bug report comes from the `usb-fuzzer` tree, the recommended way for